ttlock/iOS_SDK_Demo/README.md

 First, add the following line to your Podfile:
 <br>use_frameworks!
 <br>target 'YourAppTargetName' do
-<br>pod 'TTLock'
+<br>pod 'TTLock' #（Required）
-<br>pod 'TTLockDFU'（ If you need to upgrade devices into your application ）
+<br>pod 'TTLockDFU'  #（Optional）（ If you need to upgrade devices into your application ）
-<br>pod 'TTLockGateway'（ If you need to use Gateway ）
+<br>pod 'TTLockGateway' #（Optional）（ If you need to use Gateway ）
 <br>end

 Second, pod install